Overview

 Co-founder and Key Artist-Researcher (2024-present)

 Arts-science research platform exploring marine environments through collaborative creative practice.
-Founded with marine scientist-musician Emily Sheppard and Trawlwoolway visual artist Dr Mandy Quadrio, Submergency develops methodologies for reciprocal engagement with oceanic ecologies, creating art with rather than about marine environments.
+Founded with marine scientist-musician Emily Sheppard and visual artist Dr Mandy Quadrio, Submergency develops methodologies for reciprocal engagement with oceanic ecologies, creating art with rather than about marine environments.

 Submergency proposes that creative practice can contribute meaningfully to marine conservation communication and community environmental literacy when grounded in sustained relationships with specific places and genuine partnerships across disciplines and knowledge systems.